pursuit-curriculum/unit-full-stack-web-development/express-rest-crud-mvc-index/README.md

 ## Controllers in terms of code

+You may read or code along.
+To code along, you can continue the build from the last pre-reading.

 Each resource (users, colors, lamps, tickets) within an application should have its own models file and its own controllers file.

 A controllers file will contain the routes specific for that resource.

+- Confirm you are in the same director as `package.json` before typing the following commands:
+- `mkdir controllers`
+- `touch controllers/colorsController.js`

 First one must import Express into the file in order to be able to use it.